-The third act of Marius Petipa’s Raymonda depicts the wedding of the hero and heroine.
-As in his Sleeping Beauty and Paquita, Petipa uses the celebration to create a sparkling display of classical technique, with Hungarian-inflected dances culminating in one of ballet’s most famous solos for a leading ballerina.
-This staging, based on the traditional Petipa choreography, will be David Hallberg’s first for The Australian Ballet.
+The third act of Marius Petipa’s Raymonda depicts the wedding of its aristocratic heroine.
+As he did in The Sleeping Beauty and Paquita, Petipa uses the celebration to create an impressive display of technique, with Hungarian-inflected dances culminating in a languorous solo for the leading ballerina.
+This is classical ballet at its most regal.

 “The juxtaposition of Raymonda and Artifact Suite shows the evolution of classical ballet.
 Raymonda adheres to tradition and pageantry; Forsythe took this history and ‘imitated’ it, creating a work that overwhelms both dancers and audience with gestural references given new meaning.
 These seminal works both counteract and perfectly complement each other.”

-The radical innovations of Artifact Suite afford a bracing contrast with the elegance of Raymonda.Artists of Houston Ballet in Artifact Suite (Footage courtesy of Houston Ballet) / Amy Harris of The Australian Ballet in Raymonda
+The radical innovations of Artifact Suite afford a bracing contrast with the elegance of Raymonda and George Balanchine’s Tchaikovsky Pas de Deux.Artists of The Australian Ballet.
+Photography by Daniel Boud 2021

 Raymonda (Act III)